Trofeo Maserati

-The Trofeo Maserati is a single-marque motorsport championship that was started by Maserati Corse in 2003, with the introduction of the Maserati Coupé.
+The Trofeo Maserati was a single-marque motorsport championship that was started by Maserati Corse in 2003, with the introduction of the Maserati Coupé.
 Its title is commonly confused as Maserati Trofeo, which in fact refers to the name devised for the 4200 Coupé built for the series.
 However, in recent years Maserati themselves have been very inconsistent regarding the name of the championship, making it hard to define what is officially correct.
 In this article, the series will be referred to as Trofeo Maserati.

 It is very similar to the Ferrari Challenge, although not on such a large scale.
 The concept is simple: customers purchase or rent a Trofeo car which is for track use only, register themselves and their team for a season or race and compete.
 Teams are not allowed to tune their engines, but can adjust suspension, brakes etc. Entrants can also use Maserati in-house teams at an additional cost.